Princess Angeline: Legacy

 S. Angeline Street on Seattle's Beacon Hill and in Columbia City and Seward Park was named after Princess Angeline.
 Also Angeline and S. Angeline in her Tribal home land of Suquamish (Kitsap County).

 She also appears in the Cherie Priest novel Boneshaker.

 In photos, Kikisoblu most often appears wearing a red bandana, shawl, and many layers of clothing.
 She was photographed by people such as F. Jay Haynes, Edwin J. Bailey, Frank La Roche, Edward S. Curtis, and others.

-In Seattle, the YWCA has a shelter named after her.
-According to their website, "Our Angeline's Day Center for Women provides safety and support for women experiencing homelessness.
-Our shelter opens daily from 8 a.m. and helps women transition into permanent housing.
-Located in Belltown, this is an area that would have been Princess Angeline's stomping ground.
-While we recognize and appreciate Princess Angeline, we also recognize the displacement of the Duwamish Tribe and the impact that had on their tribe."
+In Seattle, the YWCA has a Belltown shelter named Angeline's Day Center for Women for her.
+It provides support for homeless women and transitional housing guidance.

+Due to the close relationship between Seattle's indigenous population and the region's orca population, one of the Southern resident orcas, J17, was nicknamed Princess Angeline after Kikisoblu.
+J17's fourth calf, J53 Kiki, was also named after Kikisoblu.